Dutertenomics: Build! Build! Build! Program

 Part of Dutertenomics is the Build!
 Build!
 Build!
 Infrastructure Plan which according to the administration will usher in the "Golden Age of Infrastructure".
 The goals of the program are to reduce poverty, encourage economic growth and reduce congestion in Metro Manila.
 The program also involves the continuation of some projects under previous administrations.

 In November 2019, the government revised its list of flagship infrastructure projects under Duterte's "Build, Build, Build" program, expanding it to 100.
 It was revised again in August 2020, bringing the total number of projects to 104, expanding its scope included health, information and communications technology, as well as water infrastructure projects to support the country's economic growth and recovery from the effects of the COVID-19 pandemic.
-As of September 11, 2020, 24 projects are still in the approval & planning stages, while 80 were under implementation.
+As of September 11, 2020, 24 projects were still in the approval & planning stages, while 80 were under implementation.

 As of July 2021, 214 airport projects, 451 commercial social and tourism port projects, 29264 km of roads, 5,950 bridges, 11,340 flood control projects, 11,340 evacuation centers, and 150,149 classrooms had been completed under the infrastructure program.
 The numbers cited include newly-built infrastructure, and projects involving the repair, rehabilitation, widening, and expansion of existing infrastructure.